-This precious Patola saree is priced at INR 100000-150000 and up which makes it favourite among celebrities and their designers.
+This precious Patola saree is priced at INR 100000-150000 and up which makes it favorite among celebrities and their designers.
 Designer Gaurang Shah Showcase this art at many of his shows.
-This declining art form has transcribed to shawls, scarves, duppatas and handkerchief to introduce among wider audience.
+This declining art form has transcribed to shawls, scarves, dupattas and handkerchief to introduce among wider audience.

 But despite of so many facts, till today Patola remains priced possession in women’s wardrobe.

 Like this Post??
 Pin it to read Later!